berwinlan/complexity-p2-network-security/reports/final_report.md

 Based on our results, we found that the random waypoint movement causes malware to spread more rapidly than the random walk movement.
 Although agents’ maximum step size is the same in all of the movement patterns, the agents end up interacting more with each other when they are moving to random waypoints.
 We also attempted to do hierarchial and the results we got were a lot less accurate to the paper compared to random walk and waypoint, but it was accurate in that it was the second fastest spreading movement type.

 ### Extension Results

-### Extension Results

 While we were able to sweep fewer platoons than random walk, there is less of a clear trend for random waypoint.
-As the number of platoons increrases, the rate of infection doesn't necessarily increase with it.
+As the number of platoons increases, the rate of infection doesn't necessarily increase with it.
 We think this is because random waypoint is less heavily influenced by how close agents spawn to one another, unlike random walk.

 The main parameter sweep we did was on random walk, where we increased the size of the squads and platoons to see how that would affect the spread.